 No soap should ever go near your cast iron pan.
 You can rinse it under hot water, scrub it, or just wipe it, but never get soap near it.

-Some experts swear by using salt.
+Some experts swear to use salt.
 Yes, simple, cheap ol’ salt.

 “Bon Appétit recommends pouring a cup of kosher salt into your still-warm pan and using a kitchen towel to scrub it.
 When you’re done, simply rinse the pan with hot water and dry it very well before storing it.” (mashed.com)